Codeception/Codeception/docs/03-AcceptanceTests.md

 It makes no difference what CMS or Framework is used on the site.
 You can even test sites created on different platforms, like Java, .NET, etc. It's always a good idea to add tests to your web site.
-At least you will be sure that site features work after the last changes were made.
+At least you will be sure that site features work after the latest changes were made.

 ## Sample Scenario

-Probably the first test you would want to run would be signing in.
+Let's say the first test you would want to run would be signing in.
 In order to write such a test, we still require basic knowledge of PHP and HTML:

 ```php